MartinPellizzer/terrawhisper-compiler/articles/azadirachta-indica/botany/morphology.md

 Furthermore, neem fruits are dehiscent, meaning they split open when they reach full ripeness.
 This characteristic facilitates the dispersal of seeds and is a significant feature for the tree's reproductive cycle.

+The following table shows in detail the morphological characteristics of Azadirachta indica fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Drupe |